UPDATED for 2019-20 Season

 Koh Chang trekking is yet another great thing to do on the island, with three excellent guides conducting English speaking tours into the forest.

 The beauty and delight of Koh Chang’s flora and fauna is its wildness, so whilst there are paths and the routes have been followed many times, it is still raw jungle, so expect a hard but very rewarding trekking day – hot and sticky, scrambling up rocky inclines, vegetation that fights back, water crossings, vines and more.

 The trekking guides, Tan, Raht, Toon (and Yam), are both experienced and knowledgeable, with a genuine love and enthusiasm for the island’s ecosytem.

 They offer full day and 1/2 treks deep into the interior at Klong Son, Klong Prao Beach, Kai Bae and even across the island from Klong Plu Waterfall to Than Mayom Waterfall.
-You can also scale two of the tallest peaks at Khao Jom Prasat (630m) that overlooks White Sand Beach on the west coast.
+You can also scale one of the tallest peaks at Khao Jom Prasat (630m) that overlooks White Sand Beach on the west coast.
 Salak Phet (744m), alos known as Khao Laem, the mountain in the south east of the island has been closed off to group treks by the National Park authorities.

 The shorter treks over 1/2 days are suitable for children and more senior visitors.